Lowest Mortgage Rate in Canada. Starting from 2.99%

 However, the government borrowing necessary for such relief may eventually result in increased taxes and higher interest rates — as government spending can often come at an economic cost that's paid later.

-Reducing Canadian inter-provincial trade barriers will help buffer the impact
+Reducing Canadian inter-provincial trade barriers would help buffer the impact

 Healthy trade relationships begin at home.
 And on March 6, an unprecented agreement between Ottawa and most provinces is the first start to shore up our Canadian family.